derricks/derricks.github.io/chapter_book_thoughts.md

 _The Trumpet of the Swan_, E.B.
 White
   * Premise: A _bildungsroman_ about a voiceless trumpeter swan who finds a way to communicate with an actual trumpet.
   * General thoughts: You probably know White's _other_ books, but I hadn't read this one before.
 It's a bit of an absurd story, but it's an engaging plot and of course White's writing about the natural world is lovely.
   * Social commentary: White is of his time, and writes women in the way you'd expect.
-Our hero's mother does nothing but be a mother, and the love of his life is a swan who does nothing in the book except be pretty, admire the material goods of the swan in question, and have babies.
+The business owners and adventurers are all men.
+The only woman with a significant speaking part is a school teacher.
+I don't even think Serena, Louis' love, speaks in the book.
+All we're told about her is that she's pretty and admires his possessions.
+We never even learn the backstory that brings her coincidentally to a far-flung point with Louis.

 _Thea Sisters_ series, "Thea Stilton"
   * Premise: Five well-to-do mouse girl characters go on a seemingly endless stream of adventures around the world where they solve mysteries and fight crime.